|

 Pictured above is an experimental digital organ which simulates many different pipe organs (Prog Organ).
 Also see the article entitled Re-creating Vanished Organs.

-This electronic organ is a dual purpose instrument containing both "straight" and "theatre" voices, designed and made by the author.
+The three manual electronic organ above is a dual purpose instrument containing both "straight" and "theatre" voices, designed and made by the author in the 1980s.
 It is tuned to the author's Dorset Temperament with the addition of some impure octaves as described in Keyboard Temperaments with Impure Octaves.
-A full specification can be downloaded here (PDF file, 717 kB).
+A full specification can be downloaded here (PDF file).

 The things they say:

-Hear it: These recordings span some years and they were made in various rooms and auditoria.
+Hear it: These recordings span some years and they have been made in various rooms and auditoria since the organ was built in the 1980s.
 The older tracks were made using analogue equipment and some were recorded acoustically using microphones, hence the occasional noises due to piston thuds and page turns, etc. Other tracks were captured electrically.
 All are of real players performing in real time - no synthetic MIDI 'performances' here.
 I have not got round yet to normalising the volume settings of all the tracks so they are compatible with each other, therefore you might wish to adjust the volume between tracks depending on which ones you select.
 Do not be alarmed if some tracks appear to start with an excessive noise level - this simply means they were recorded at a higher level than others.
 Just turn the volume down to suit.
 In any case, it is a wise precaution to always begin playing each track at a low level to protect your audio equipment and your ears from unexpectedly high signal levels when the music begins.
 Although the instrument has 13 ranks of theatre organ voices in addition to its 'straight' sounds (see specification), copyright considerations preclude the inclusion of much theatre-style music here.
 Playing time 1 hour 35 mins approx.

 |